NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 Building and running
 ********************

-Before building and running the firmware ensure that the 9160 unit is connected to your nRF Cloud account.
+Before building and running the firmware ensure that the nRF9160dk/Thingy:91 is connected to your nRF Cloud account.

 Building with overlays
 ======================

 To build with Kconfig overlay, it must be based to the build system, as shown in the following example:

-``west build -b thingy53_nrf5340_cpuappns \ nrf5340dk_nrf5340_cpuappns -- -DOVERLAY_CONFIG=overlay-low-power.conf``.
+``west build -b thingy91_nrf9160ns@1.0.0 \ nrf9160dk_nrf9160ns@1.0.0 -- -DOVERLAY_CONFIG=overlay-low-power.conf``.
 Note that this overlay is not yet created.

-The above command will build for Thingy:53 \ nRF5340 DK using the configurations found in :file:`overlay-low-power.conf`, in addition to the configurations found in :file:`thingy53_nrf5340_cpuappns.conf`.
+The above command will build for Thingy:91 \ nRF9160 DK using the configurations found in :file:`overlay-low-power.conf`, in addition to the configurations found in :file:`thingy53_nrf5340_cpuappns.conf`.
 If some options are defined in both files, the options set in the overlay take precedence.

 Testing